top of page

 3

-Every young person is also at a different stage in their employment journey.
+Each young person is also at a different stage in their employment journey.
 Some have a clear idea of what their employment goals are, while others may not be ready to consider employment as an option.
 Some are ready to pursue their first job, while others are looking to grow in their careers and engage in professional development.
-Support needs to be available and catered to youth at any stage.
+It’s important that support is available to all youth, regardless of their capacity to engage.

 4